SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 However, almost all experimental results sum only over elements sharing a common |topology|.

 Finally, in some cases the UL constraint assumes specific contributions from each |element|.
-For instance, in the :ref:`example above <constraintplot>` it is implicitly assumed that both the electron and muon |elements| contribute equally to the total cross section.
+For instance, in the :ref:`example above <constraintPlot>` it is implicitly assumed that both the electron and muon |elements| contribute equally to the total cross section.
 Hence these conditions must also be specified along with the constraint, as described in :ref:`UL conditions<ULconditions>`.